-In a former life, Anthony was a leader in the Assemblies of God and high profile preacher in Australia’s mega-churches.
-He was a church planter, founder of Youth Alive NSW and established a successful national evangelistic ministry.
+In a former life, Anthony was a leader in the Assemblies of God and a high-profile preacher in Australia’s mega-churches.
+He was a church planter, founder of Youth Alive NSW, and established a successful national evangelistic ministry.

 Anthony became aware of his same-sex-orientation as a teenager when people were imprisoned for homosexuality and mental health professionals attempted to ‘cure’ gay people through aversion therapy.
 Understandably, it was a frightening revelation.
 He turned to God for help and became a Christian, believing Jesus would provide the answer.